-Screening when no risk factors present: for adults, every four to six years; for youths, once between the ages of 9 and 11 and again between ages 17 and 21
+Screening when no risk factors present: for adults, every four to six years; for children, teens and young adults, once between the ages of 9 and 11 and again between ages 17 and 21

-Monitoring: at regular intervals when risk factors are present, when prior results showed high risk levels, and/or to monitor effectiveness of treatment
+Monitoring: at regular intervals when you have risk factors, when prior results showed high risk levels, and/or to monitor effectiveness of treatment

-Typically, fasting for 9-12 hours (water only) before having your blood drawn is required, but some labs offer non-fasting lipid testing.
+Typically, fasting for 9-12 hours (drinking water only) before having your blood drawn is required, but some healthcare practitioners allow non-fasting lipid testing.
+In particular, children, teens and young adults (ages 2 to 24) may have testing done without fasting.
 Follow any instructions you are given and tell the person drawing your blood whether or not you have fasted.
-For youths without risk factors, testing may be done without fasting.

 Lipids are a group of fats and fat-like substances that are important constituents of cells and sources of energy.
 A lipid panel measures the level of specific lipids in the blood.

-Two important lipids, cholesterol and triglycerides, are transported in the blood by lipoprotein particles.
-Each particle contains a combination of protein, cholesterol, triglyceride, and phospholipid molecules.
-The particles measured with a lipid profile are classified by their density into high-density lipoproteins (HDL), low-density lipoproteins (LDL), and very low-density lipoproteins (VLDL).
+Two important lipids, cholesterol and triglycerides, are transported in the blood by lipoproteins (also called lipoprotein particles).
+Each type of lipoprotein contains a combination of cholesterol, triglyceride, protein, and phospholipid molecules.
+The particles measured with a lipid panel are classified by their density into high-density lipoproteins (HDL), low-density lipoproteins (LDL), and very low-density lipoproteins (VLDL).